syahravi/html-redirect-link/README.md

 Very simple HTML page that is used for anonymous redirect.

 - Just 1 (one) line :)
+- pure html,
-- redirect quickly, and
+- redirect quickly,
+- no css,
+- no javascript, and
-- without tracking.
+- no tracking.

 ```html
 <!-- redirect quickly -->